-Immunity Inc's release of attack code for the Windows TCP/IP flaw came at the request of customers who need the code to measure the risk to their own networks, said Dave Aitel, the company's
+Immunity Inc's release of attack code for the Windows TCP/IP flaw came at the request of customers who need the code to measure the risk to their own networks, said Dave Aitel, the company's chief technology officer.
+But some IT administrators are expressing misgivings about the code being tossed into the wild.

 Earlier this week, Miami-based Immunity published a working exploit for the TCP/IP flaw addressed in Microsoft's MS08-001 security bulletin, one of two security updates released Jan.
 8. In a phone interview Wednesday, Aitel said the code shows that the flaw is highly exploitable, countering Microsoft's claim that large-scale attacks against the flaw are unlikely.
 A Flash demonstration of the attack is available on the Immunity Web site.